camunda/camunda-docs/docs/apis-tools/web-modeler-api/index.md

 ## Rate Limiting

-In the cloud, the Web Modeler API uses rate limiting to control traffic.
+In SaaS, the Web Modeler API uses rate limiting to control traffic.
 The limit is 240 requests per minute.
 Surpassing this limit will result into a `HTTP 429 Too Many Requests` response.